-Enacted at the regular quarter meeting on June 14, 2016.
+Enacted at the regular quarterly meeting on September 19, 2017.

 The name of the Society shall be "THE SOCIETY OF THE FRIENDLY SONS OF ST. PATRICK FOR THE RELIEF OF EMIGRANTS FROM IRELAND."

 The elective officers of the Society shall consist of the President, Vice-President, Treasurer, Secretary and seven directors who together shall constitute the Board of Management.
 The appointive officers of the Society shall be, the Directors Emeritus, the historian (if available for service) and one counselor.
 All the officers, Board and Committee members shall serve without compensation.

 The election shall be held on the third Tuesday of January at a location selected by the Board of Management.
 The polls shall be open at 5 p.m. and close at 8 p.m.
 The elective officers and directors shall serve for two years, from either the annual banquet or March 17th (whichever comes first) following their election.
 In voting for directors, no person shall vote for more than four candidates, and the seven highest shall be declared elected.
 The President shall be ineligible for election to more than one term.